 The popular tourist town of Torremolinos lies west of the city of Malaga which is another top tourist location.
 A beautiful beach resort on the southern coastline of Spain.
 This is one of the many top tourist towns along the Mediterranean coastal area of the Costa del Sol.

 This area is particularly popular with British and Irish expatriates.
 Torremolinos became the first town on the Costa del Sol to undergo tourism development in the late 1950’s.

-This town was a poor fishing village like it’s neighbour Benalmádena which is lies to the west.
+This town was a poor fishing village like it’s neighbour Benalmádena which lies to the west.
 Torremolinos is now one of the most populated towns on the southern coastline.
 The population here has risen to 70,000 inhabitants in recent years.

 These numbers swell in the summer months with tourism.
 Millions visit this area every year to enjoy the fantastic weather on offer.
 The vibrant nightlife and golden beaches are more reasons to pay this town a visit.

 The literal translation for this town is “Tower of the Mills”.
-Torremolinos got it’s name from the many water mills that littered the area.
+Torremolinos got it’s name from the many water mills that line the coastal areas.
 These mills were introduced under the Moorish rule of Spain.
 There is only one surviving mill.
 Molino de Inca or “Inca Mill” in English, this mill now forms part of a restaurant.